hybrezz54/twiter/README.md

 # twiter
-A Twiter clone made for a class assignment
+A Twiter clone made for a class assignment made with the Bulma CSS framework and using the jQuery and Axios libraries.

 ## Screenshots
 ### Landing Page